7foots/Flava2DayOne/README.md

 2. Open iTools.
 3. Choose `Apps` tab.
 4. Find Flava, click on the Document icon opposite app icon.
-5. In Dialog that appear select `Document` folder and click `Export`.
+5. In dialog that appear select `Document` folder and click `Export`.

 ## Import entries to Day One